 CHOOSING A PROGRAM

 The first step, once students have interest in studying abroad, is to meet with one of our Study Abroad Advisors to learn about different programs, course credits, financial aid information, and the application process.
 Advisors work with students to find the program that best fits their needs and interests.
 With programs in over 300 different locations, there are many great options from which students can choose.
 Students can make an appointment with a Study Abroad Advisor or they can stop by the Office of International Education for walk-in hours Monday through Friday from 1:00 pm to 3:00 pm.
 Virtual appointments are also available through our Bookings website.
-During the initial meeting, students typically view this introductory video:
+During the initial meeting, students will go over the process (summarized in these Study Abroad Checklists) and typically view this introductory video:

 APPLYING FOR A PROGRAM

 Once students decide on a program, they can apply directly through the website.
 Students should keep program deadlines in mind when deciding on the term that they would like to study abroad.
 Applications for WinTerm and Spring are due on October 15th, while applications for Summer, Fall, and the Academic Year are due on March 1st.
 Applications for National Student Exchange (NSE) are due February 15th, for any term the following academic year.
 Advisors and staff are available to assist students with the application process should they have any questions on any of the required items.

 Note: A non-refundable application fee payment of $190 is made during the application process.